-Approximately 20 million people living in the Nordic countries of Europe, which consists of Denmark, Finland, Iceland, Norway, Sweden and their associated territories such as Greenland, speak a Scandinavian language as their native tongue.
-The most common language is Swedish, which nine million people speak, followed by Danish (six million people) and Norwegian (five million people).
+Approximately 20 million people live in the Nordic countries of Europe—Denmark, Finland, Iceland, Norway, Sweden and their associated territories such as Greenland—and speak a Scandinavian language.
+The most common language is Swedish, spoken by nine million people, followed by Danish (six million) and Norwegian (five million).
 These three languages are spoken by 80% of the Nordic population.
 The remaining 20% speak Finnish or minority languages such as Icelandic and Faroese.
-In terms of vocabulary, these languages share many lexical, grammatical and phonological similarities.

 - Once Sweden joined the European Union, it had to harmonize its medical legislation so that it would be the same as the rest of the European Union.
 Since then, the Swedish Medicinal Products Agency has been taking an active part in developing new legislation together with other EU member states.

 - In 2009, a re-regulation of the Swedish pharmacy market took place.
 Due to this change, there was a huge increase of the total number of pharmacies in Sweden—from 950 to over 1,400.

 - Sweden, Denmark, and Norway have some of the highest quality healthcare systems in the world.
 However, according to the World Bank, these Nordic countries also have some of the highest healthcare expenditures (as a percentage of GDP).
 For an overview of the healthcare system, healthcare market, and healthcare infrastructure in Denmark, Norway and Sweden click here.